 Please contact the webmaster on how YOU can contribute and make an impact on our research!
 Below are links to events and meetings, newsletters, important publications, research web sites and other recent items of interest to the Chironomid community over the last year.
 If you know of something that would interest the chironomid researcher, please let the webmaster know about it so that it can be included.

-- Lasted Update on The 21st International Symposium on Chironomidae in Tsukuba, Japan: Richard Cornette has announced the symposium if finally scheduled!
-"It is my pleasure to announce that the 21st International Symposium on Chironomidae will be held (on-line) next 4-7 July 2022.
-The home page of the symposium in now available at the following link: (https://kinki-convention.jp/isc2022/).
-Please visit the homepage for registration and abstract submission.
-We are looking forward to meeting all of you this summer at the 21st International Symposium on Chironomidae! (edited April 2022)
+- [The symposium has already occurred, so I am still awaiting some sort of post-event summary from the organizer] Last Update on The 21st International Symposium on Chironomidae in Tsukuba, Japan: Richard Cornette announced the symposium if finally scheduled!
+"It is my pleasure to announce that the 21st International Symposium on Chironomidae in Tsukuba, Japan, will be held (on-line) next 4-7 July 2022.
+The home page of the symposium is available at the following link: (https://kinki-convention.jp/isc2022/).
+We are looking forward to meeting all of you this summer at the 21st International Symposium on Chironomidae! (edited Sep 2022)

 - Torbjørn Ekrem has communicated that the lastest full issue of CHIRONOMUS has been published on the journal website: https://www.ntnu.no/ojs/index.php/chironomus/index (added Feb 2022)

 - Martin Spies has communicate the sad news of the passing of Henk Vallenduuk this past November.
 A notice has been published as a PDF in Macrofauna Newsletter (Macrofaunanieuwsmail 157, 18 november 2021, in Dutch) (added Feb 2022)